garretpatten/garretpatten/README.md

 ### Engineering Philosophy

-- Simplicity is the apex of design.
-Complexity signals incomplete understanding; mastery is revealed through clarity and minimalism.
+- Simplicity is the apex of design; complexity signals incomplete understanding.
-- Outcomes are the objective.
-Implementations are transient; attachment to code obscures results.
+- Outcomes are the objective; implementations are transient and disposable.
-- Quality is the prerequisite.
-Security, correctness, and auditability are constraints—not aspirations.
+- Quality is a prerequisite; security, correctness, and reliability are constraints, not aspirations.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=004687&height=120&section=footer" alt="footer"/>